Jamini Sen: Later life

 Upon returning to India, Sen joined the Women's Medical Service, working at Countess of Dufferin Fund funded hospitals in Agra, Shimla, Shikarpur, and Akola.
 Sen recounted how the numbers of Indian women seeking treatment increased in numbers due to their trust of a familiar person treating them.
 She later served as the head of the Baldeodas Maternity Home in Kolkata.
 Sen never married and died in 1932.

+Legacy

 A portrait of Sen was unveiled by the Royal College of Physicians and Surgeons of Glasgow in 2024.
+In 2026, her great-niece Deepta Roy Chakraverti, daughter of Ipsita Roy Chakraverti, published the biography "Daktarin Jamini Sen: The Life of One of British India’s First Women Doctors" (Penguin Random House India), which draws on family archives, letters, diaries, journals, and oral histories to reconstruct Sen's pioneering career as one of the earliest Indian women physicians.